wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

     4. Resume basic flow at Step 2

 ### Exceptions
+Standard exceptions across all use cases here (TBD)

 ### Preconditions
-System is displaying the game board
+1. System is displaying the game board
+2. It is the user's turn
+3. The game is not over

 ### Postconditions
-The user has their new armies placed in order to begin the attack or fortify phase of their ongoing turn.
+1. System is displaying the game board
+2. It is the attack phase of the user's turn
+3. The game board is appropriately updated with the newly placed troops

 ### System or subsystem
 none